 - Have a couple of bananas or energy/granola bars in your bag.
 During breaks it will help to snack for extra energy, even if you don’t feel hungry.
 (There’s a reason Roger Federer eats bananas in between games of tennis – any sports or nutrition expert will tell you bananas are ideal for replenishing energy and contributing positively to stamina levels.)

 Feeling relaxed and confident on the day hinges on your preparation.
-If you make the above investment in time to prepare I guarantee you will go into the day feeling relaxed and confident and with the best possible chance to succeed.
+If you make the above investment in time to prepare we guarantee you will go into the day feeling relaxed and confident and with the best possible chance to succeed.

 Practise, practise, practise